apache/maven-site/content/markdown/pom.md

 Similar to the inheritance of objects in object-oriented programming, POMs that extend a parent POM inherit certain values from that parent.
 Moreover, just as Java objects ultimately inherit from `java.lang.Object`, all Project Object Models inherit from a base Super POM.
-The snippet below is the Super POM for Maven 3.5.4.
+The snippet below is the Super POM for Maven 3.9.12.

+Note: The latest Super POM for Maven 3 is available [here](https://maven.apache.org/ref/3-LATEST/maven-model-builder/super-pom.html).

 ```xml
 <project>

   <modelVersion>4.0.0</modelVersion>

   <repositories>
     <repository>
       <id>central</id>